EnterpriseDB/barman/doc/barman.5.d/50-basebackups_directory.md

 basebackups_directory
 :   Directory where base backups will be placed.

-Server.
+    Scope: Server.